 There are some mimosa trees that are more cold hardy but I believe your daughter should ask her county extension agent before taking them all that distance.
 Mimosa trees are not really that easy to keep growing in Florida (not because of the weather) as they are still prone to several diseases and many just never look very pretty.
-You may be lucky and have some nice trees but if you look further north than Orlando you will see some sad looking trees.

 According to this article, it's fine in the cold but not so great in sudden prolonged freezing period: